Nilkanth-Patadiya/Pizzeria/README.md

 ### **Starting Back-End Node Server** :

 1) Download or clone the code from this repository.
 If you download as a zip file, be sure to unzip it.

-2) Navigate to the pizserver folder.

-   There should be a package.json file in this folder.
+2) Navigate to the pizserver folder, there should be a package.json file in this folder.

 3) In a command window (or the Command prompt in VS Code), type below command.
     ```
     npm install
     ```
    This creates a **node_modules** folder and installs all packages from the package.json file into that folder.
 You may see a few warnings during this process, but you should not see any errors.

 4) In the same command window (or the Command property in VS Code), type
     ```
     npm start
     ```
    The application should then compile successfully and you should see  message like **"Connected to mongodb via mongoose"** in same window.

 5) Go to Browser like Chrome/Edge and type this URL **http://localhost:3000/pizzas** & **http://localhost:3000//toppings** , you should get the response json from DB.

 ### **Starting Angular Dev Server** :

 1) Download or clone the code from this repository.
 If you download as a zip file, be sure to unzip it.

-2) Navigate to the pizclient folder.

-   There should be a package.json file in this folder.
+2) Navigate to the pizclient folder, there should be a package.json file in this folder.

 3) In a command window (or the Command prompt in VS Code), type below command.
     ```
     npm install
     ```
    This creates a **node_modules** folder and installs all packages from the package.json file into that folder.
 You may see a few warnings during this process, but you should not see any errors.

 4) In the same command window (or the Command property in VS Code), type
     ```
     ng serve
     ```
    The application should then compile successfully and you should see  message like **"Angular Live Development Server is listening on localhost:4200, open your browser on http://localhost:4200/"**.

 5) Congratulations now you have a working pizza app, Bravo!!